Curry leaves powder | Karivepaku podi | Curry leaves rice

 sesame coconut for curry leaves powder

-5. To the same pan, add oil and heat it a bit.
+5. To the same pan, add 1 tablespoon oil and heat it a bit.
 If you want you can also dehydrate the curry leaves in the oven.
 Check the recipe card below to get the instructions.

 heating oil to make curry leaves powder